keithasaurus/koda-validate/README.md

 assert close_to_validator(.01) == Err(["expected a value within 0.02 of 0.05"])
 ```

-In Koda Validate `Predicate`s are fundamentally subsets of all possible `Validator`s.
-They still
-perform validation, but the input and the validated output must be the same type.
+Notice that in `Predicate`s we define `is_valid` and `err_message` methods, while in `Validator`s we define the
+entire `__call__` method.
+This is because `Predicate`s is coded in such a way that we limit how much it can actually
+do -- we don't want it to be able to change the value being validated during validation.
 This turns out to be
 useful because it allows us to proceed sequentially through many `Predicate`s of the same type with the
 same value.
-Taking it one step further, Koda Validate's `Predicate` class's `__call__` method
-ensures the _value_ being validated CANNOT change during validation (mutable types not withstanding).
-This
-allows us to be confident that we can return all `Predicate` errors for a given `Validator`.
+It's the reason we can be confident that we can return all `Predicate` errors for a given `Validator`.

 ## Metadata
-Previously we said an aim of Koda Validate is "to allow reuse of validator metadata".
+Previously we said an aim of Koda Validate is to allow reuse of validator metadata.
 Principally this
 is useful in generating descriptions of the validator's constraints -- one example could be generating
-an OpenAPI schema.
+an OpenAPI (or other) schema.
 Here we'll use validator metadata to build a function which can return very simple
-plaintext descriptions validators:
+plaintext descriptions of validators:

 ```python3
 from typing import Any